The "Rejuvenator " - Withania aka Ashwagundha

 So if you want to have the strength and virility (aphrodisiac/sexual energy) of a horse haha this might be the herb you want ;)

 Though this word is a relatively new concept to western medicine, China and Eastern medical theory has employed their use for centuries.
 Adaptogenic herbs improve the body’s adaptability, enabling the body to avoid reaching a point of collapse or over-stress.
-Adaptogens can have an overall tonifying effect or provide benefit within specific organ such as the circulatory, respiratory, digestive, reproductive and nervous systems.
+Adaptogens can have an overall tonifying effect or provide benefit within specific organs such as the circulatory, respiratory, digestive, reproductive and nervous systems.

 The core of their action appears to be in helping the body deal with the physiology of stress.
 When we’re unable to cope with external pressures it leads to internal repercussions, and the manifestation of illness can develop in many diverse forms.
 Adaptogens seem to increase the threshold of resistance to damage through supporting the adrenal glands and possibly pitutiary gland function.
 Their normalizing effect leads to contradictory actions depending on the body’s needs.
 The restorative quality of these herbs is a unique feature of herbal medicine unlike any in the pharmaceutical index.